 Best Practices for Model Artifacts

-Use these additional considerations for model artifact creation and packaging.
+Use these extra considerations for model artifact creation and packaging.

 Writing a score.py File